Kenny-spec136/Mediapipe/README.md

 On Rpi : Python, OpenCV, RTMP, FFmpeg

-On computer : Python, MediaPipe, OpenCV, TensorFlow, RTMP, FFmpeg
+On computer : Python, MediaPipe, OpenCV, TensorFlow, FFmpeg

 How to use: